 Giant Canada geese (Branta canadensis maxima) historically nested across the Midwest of the United States and the northern Great Plains of North America including South Dakota.
-Settlers hunted Canada geese year-round and gathered their eggs in spring.
+European settlers hunted Canada geese year-round and gathered their eggs in spring.
 Giant Canada geese were nearly extirpated from South Dakota by 1900.
 In fact, many authorities believed the giant Canada goose was extinct by the 1950's.
 However, flocks of the birds remained in the Ft.
 Sisseton and Waubay National Wildlife Refuge (NWR) areas of northeast South Dakota.
 Hanson (1965), in his book "The Giant Canada Goose" considered the birds in the Waubay area to be the "gold standard" of remaining wild giant Canada geese.
 Restoration efforts across its former range proved successful.
 Giant Canada geese provide a valuable resource, highly sought after by South Dakota hunters and viewers alike.

 The South Dakota Department of Game, Fish, and Parks (SDGFP) manage wildlife and their associated habitats for their sustained and equitable use, and for the benefit, welfare, and enjoyment of the people of South Dakota and its visitors.
-This plan provides important historical background and significant biological information to aid in the management of giant Canada geese in South Dakota.
-Current monitoring and management tools are presented, along with a thorough discussion of objectives and strategies to guide management of this important resource into the future.
-This plan is intended to guide wildlife managers and biologists, and aid the decision making process of the Division of Wildlife (DOW) and SDGFP Commission.
-It also serves to inform and educate sportsmen and women, landowners, and all others interested in giant Canada goose management in South Dakota.
+This supportive document provides important historical background and significant biological information to aid in the management of giant Canada geese in South Dakota.
+Current monitoring and management tools are presented, along with a discussion of the challenges and opportunities associated with the management of this important resource into the future.